 (To learn about the other forms you must file, see Completing the Bankruptcy Forms.)

-(To learn more about how exemptions work, which property is exempt, what exemptions you can use, see ourBankruptcy Exemptions area.)
+(To learn more about how exemptions work, which property is exempt, and what exemptions you can use, see Bankruptcy Exemptions.)

-Designating which exemption system you are using.
+Exemption system you’re using.
 In the first section, you have to check one of two boxes.
 Your choice tells the court whether you will use the federal exemption system (11 U.S.C. § 522(b)(2)) or your state exemption system (11 U.S.C. § 522(b)(3)).
 Not every state allows you to choose between the federal and state systems, however.
-In fact most require you to use the state exemptions.
+In fact, most require you to use the state exemptions.
 Because of residency requirements, some filers won’t qualify to use any state’s system.
 If that happens, you can use the federal exemptions.
-To learn more about which exemptions you can use, see Which Exemptions Can You Use in Bankruptcy?
+To learn more, see Bankruptcy Exemptions: An Overview.